8 Tips for the 4 Month Sleep Regression

 Going Down Drowsy But Awake:

-There are many schools of thought on helping baby fall asleep from continuing to rock/feed to sleep to allowing them to cry till they do.
-Each parent must decide what method works best for them based on their philosophy and goal.
+There are many schools of thought on helping babies fall asleep, from continuing to rock/feed to sleep to allowing them to cry till they do.
+Each parent must decide the best method based on their philosophy and goal.

-Most babies will have a 4 month sleep regression.
+Most babies will have a 4-month sleep regression.
 While this is a hard time for everyone, it does fade.
-We hope that these eight tips will help you navigate through the regression and find everyone sleeping better at the end.
-Should you find yourself in need of more sleep advice or sleep training services, our certified pediatric sleep consultant at Nurtured Foundation is available to help!
+These eight tips will help you navigate the regression and find everyone sleeping better at the end.
+If you need more sleep advice or sleep training services, our certified pediatric sleep consultant at Nurtured Foundation is available to help!

 *32oz per day is the maximum recommendation.
-Introduction to solids and other factors will effect that number.
+The introduction of solids and other factors will affect that number.
 Please consult your provider or a registered dietitian for more information.

 Previous